Azure-Samples/azure-ml-federated-learning/docs/concepts/plan-your-fl-project.md

 Adopting a Federated Learning strategy can be complex because it requires both machine learning skills on one side, and infrastructure and security skills on the other.
 This page provides a general ramp-up plan for a team that is new to Federated Learning (FL), and wants to leverage this technology at scale using Azure ML.

-The plan follows the Crawl-Walk-Run<!-- -Fly--> framework, where we suggest to start with a simple example, and then progressively add more complexity.
+The plan follows the Crawl-Walk-Run-Fly framework, where we suggest to start with a simple example, and then progressively add more complexity.

 Multiple actors will ne needed to successfully implement a production-ready FL stack:
 - For **Team leads**, this whole guide provides a holistic project structure and investment areas for onboarding FL on Azure ML.